Introducing the Principal Lots

 What Are Lots?

 The Hellenistic lots are, much like the places, an ancient technique of attributing special topical significance to signs/houses of the astrological chart.
-Today, they are often called Arabic Parts because there were misunderstandings in late traditional astrology in which it was assumed that all of the lots, aside from Fortune, did not exist in the Hellenistic period but were invented by the Arabs.
+Today, they are often called Arabic Parts because there were misunderstandings in late traditional astrology.
+At that time it was assumed that all of the lots, aside from Fortune, did not exist in the Hellenistic period but were invented by the Arabs.

 Houses are based upon the “accident” of the Ascendant, numbering the signs beginning with the Ascending sign and attributing special topics to each ordinal place.
-The lots also tend to rely upon the Ascendant as an anchor (i.e. birth time is critical), with a locus of topical significance, called the “lot”, being the distance from one important planet or point to another as projected from another point, typically the Ascendant.
-The lots are not used instead of the houses but rather in addition to them, tying a place to additional topical significations.
+The lots also tend to rely upon the Ascendant as an anchor (i.e. birth time is critical).
+A “lot” is the distance from one important planet or point to another as projected from another point, typically the Ascendant.
+The lots are not used instead of the houses but rather in addition to them, bringing additional topical significations to a place.